Roguey-84/100-days-of-code/log.md

 --------------------------------------------------------
 ### Day 45: August 21, 2018

-**Today's Progress**: I missed three day due to my lack of concentration.
-But today I brought myself to the computer and learned about destructing assignment and template literals.
+**Today's Progress**: Today I completed all the ES6 Challenges on freeCodeCamp.

-**Thoughts** That is all very interesting, but I still don't know how to put it into practice and that disappoints me.
+**Thoughts** It is too bad that there were no practice exercises, where I could think and learn how to use all this new features.

 **Link(s) to work**
 1. [Use class Syntax to Define a Constructor Function](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function)